Network and migration planning for Office 365

 Measure the network use for a pilot group of clients.
 Ensure the pilot clients are representative of the different profiles of people in the organization as well as the different geographic locations.
-You can cross-check your results against our old calculators for Exchange and Skype for Business or the case study we performed on our own network.
+You can cross-check your results against our old calculators for Exchange and Microsoft Teams or the case study we performed on our own network.

 Use the measurements from the pilot group to extrapolate the entire organization's needs and re-test to validate the estimations before making any changes to your network.